finopsfoundation/framework/README.md

 The FinOps Foundation team uses automation tools to rebuild the site multiple times a week to capture the latest changes or to make small updates to maintain the site.

+### Review cycles and timing

+The FinOps Foundation's core operating members maintain the organization as a business.
+Its technical components, however, must be reviewed and voted upon by a greater group of community members.
+These meetings are scheduled throughout the month and the timeliness of reviewing commits and changes will vary depending on when these meetings occur.

+Issues and small changes like link fixes and typos might occur immediately, as those don't require a significant amount of code review, voting, and/or approval.

 ## Licensing
 ...